amanlai/stack-overflow-answers/pure-python/typeerror-list-indices-must-be-integers-not-str.md

+This post was first used to answer [this](https://stackoverflow.com/q/32554527/19123103) Stack Overflow question.

 ## How to solve `TypeError: list indices must be integers or slices, not str`?

 As the message says, this error occurs when a string is used to index a list. _Most_ of the cases leading to this error can be summarized in two cases: